tristanHessell/mess-around/CONTRIBUTING.md

 # Contributing to BLAH-BLAH-NAME <!-- omit in toc -->

 Treat this document as the source of truth with respect to coding practises - there may be aspects of the codebase that do not abide by the rules and standards set out in this document.
-Such areas had been put into the codebase before this guide reached its current point, and should be changed when working on the relevant areas.
+Such areas had been put into the codebase before this guide reached its current state, and should be changed when working on the relevant areas.

 - [Submitting a Pull Request](#submitting-a-pull-request)
 - [Coding Rules](#coding-rules)